Creepy Halloween Bottle Decor using Cardstock Vellum and Mod Podge

 I downloaded these images from Silhouette and printed them onto vellum cardstock using my printer.
-Then I used my Silhouette SD to cut them out.
+Back in 2011, when I made this, I used the Silhouette SD to cut them out.
+I now use the Silhouette Cameo.
 You don’t have to have a Silhouette to do this.
 Just find an image you like, print it and cut it by hand.
 Done! 😉

 I’m pretty pleased with the way the wine bottle makeover turned out.
 You can do it too!
 Here’s what I used…

 Of the things you see above, the one thing you have to have is Mod Podge.I used Tattered Angels Glimmer MistCoffee Shop to help age the cardstock vellum I used to make the labels.
 I wrapped the top of each bottle with twine, sprayed it with Glimmer Mist, chalked it with black and Copic markered it with gray.
 I used Fabri-Tac to glue the twine down.
 Just use things you have on hand.
 I’m sure you have some things already that can help you achieve an aged look.
 When I was little, I remember my Mom aging prints for wall decor using tea.
 That’s pretty cool, huh?

 I put Mod Podge on the back AND front of each label.
 I didn’t worry about getting out all the wrinkles.
 I didn’t want to.
 I wanted the labels to look old and worn.
 However, it would be hard to use vellum cardstock and get all of the bubbles/wrinkles out.
 If you want a bump free look, I suggest using printable vinyl. 😉 To give the bottle an old glass appearance, I covered it in Mod Podge too.
 Basically, this is a good project for you if you are a messy crafter.
 I was in heaven.
 LOL!